meslmatos/meslmatos/README.md

 About me:
 - 💻 I’m currently working at Capgemini.
 - 🎓 Student of the Bachelor of Physics.
-- 📘 I’m currently learning Java and Angular.
+- 📘 I’m currently working with Java and Angular.
 - 💙 Love: Pets, Lord of the Rings, friends, have new experiences.

 ##